-Gratitude and Acknowledgements

-In the summer of 2019, City Economic Development staff, a small group of stakeholders and I participated in a "master class" on city building in the 21st century taught by global cities expert, Rosemary Feenan.
+Gratitude and Acknowledgements In the summer of 2019, City Economic Development staff and a small group of stakeholders and I participated in a "master class" on city building in the 21st century taught by global cities expert, Rosemary Feenan.
 Rosemary snapped us to attention.
 She shared with us "The 10 Traits of Globally Fluent Metro Areas" and presented data and case studies that suggested we'd be wise to assess Victoria's role in a quickly changing global economy, driven largely by cities.
 She urged us to create a plan to make Victoria's place in that economy.
 We are grateful to Rosemary for her timely intervention; Victoria 3.0 is in part a response to her challenge.
 In the fall of 2019, the City hosted six roundtables (see Appendix A), in which 145 residents and business owners participated.
 Building on the learnings from the summer and on readings suggested by Rosemary and other city experts, I presented the proposed vision for Victoria 3.0 and the future of our economy at each roundtable.
 We then asked participants for their input based on their experience doing business in the city and their aspirations for "global fluency."
 We released the plan in January and received public input through an online survey and by email.

-Because Victoria 3.0 is a national and global facing document, we asked a diverse group of practitioners nationally and globally to act as peer reviewers:

-- Rosemary Feenan, Executive Vice President Research, Quadreal - · David Forrest, Changemaker - Bruce Katz, author, The New Localism: How Cities Can Thrive in the Age of Populism - Carol-Anne Hilton, founder Indigenomics Institute - Grayson Perry, Consul General and Senior Trade & Investment Commissioner, Australian Consulate - John Stackhouse, VP Innovation, Royal Bank of Canada

-We thank them for their insights, their helpful and provocative comments, and their generosity.

-The ideas from the roundtables, the survey responses and emails, and the thoughtful comments from our peer reviewers can be seen here, reflected as concrete actions.

-I am also deeply grateful to the small group of hard-working City staff who helped to shape this document - from inserting new ideas to fixing acronyms to laying it out.
-Victoria 3.0 - Pivoting to a Higher-Value Economy - 2020 - 2041 is the work of many hands.
-And it will take many more hands, working together, to bring this plan to life.

-- Mayor Lisa Helps March 2020

-1 Brad Dearman, Greg Clark and Joseph Parilla, "The 10 Traits of Globally Fluent Metro Areas."
+Because Victoria 3.0 is a national and global facing document, we asked a diverse group of practitioners nationally and globally to act as peer reviewers: - Rosemary Feenan, Executive Vice President Research, Quadreal - David Forrest, Changemaker - Bruce Katz, Author, The New Localism: How Cities Can Thrive in the Age of Populism - Carol-Anne Hilton, Founder, Indigenomics Institute - Grayson Perry, Consul General and Senior Trade & Investment Commissioner, Australian Consulate - John Stackhouse, VP Innovation, Royal Bank of Canada We thank them for their insights, their helpful and provocative comments, and their generosity.
+After all this work - and before Victoria 3.0 could make its way to City Council - COVID-19 hit and more work was needed repurpose this plan to focus on recovery, reinvention, and resilience.
+COVID-19 has shown us - if climate change hadn't already - that business as usual won't build the inclusive, forward-looking economies that we need to flourish.
+For input received post-COVID-19, and for giving shape to the final document presented here, I want to thank the wide array of business leaders who contributed their time and insights to refining Victoria 3.0, even while they were working hard to keep afloat during the crisis.
+The ideas from the roundtables, the survey responses and emails, the thoughtful comments from our peer reviewers, and the learnings through COVID-19 can be seen here, reflected as concrete actions.
+I am also deeply grateful to the small group of hard-working City staff who helped to shape this document - from inserting new ideas and fixing acronyms to laying it out.
+Victoria 3.0 - Recovery Reinvention Resilience - 2020 - 2041 is the work of many hands.
+And it will take many more hands, working together, to bring this plan to life. - Mayor Lisa Helps March 2020 1 Brad Dearman, Greg Clark and Joseph Parilla, "The 10 Traits of Globally Fluent Metro Areas."
 The Brookings Institution Metropolitan Policy Program, 2013.

 Table of Contents

-Introduction

-Where We've Come From1

-Where We're Going19

-Big Moves to Pivot to a High-Value Economy and Position Victoria as a Globally-Fluent Metro Area

-Create An Innovation District

-2. Create An Ocean Futures Cluster2

-3. Tech Is #1 - Tell And Sell Victoria's Tech Story3

-4. Learn From Other Cities3

-5. Redevelop Victoria Conference Centre32

-6. Re-Do Victoria's Brand And Story3

-Our Small Businesses are the Lifeblood of our Community

-7. Support Small Businesses3

-8. Support Youth in the Eonomy38

-9. Support Indigenous Businesses4

-10. Support Newcomer Businesses4

 Business Profiles

-Di itisii Columbia investinent

-Management Corporation 32

-Checkfront .31

-Destination Greater Victoria 34
+Destination Greater Victoria 28

+Pani Energy 35

-Indigenous Ocean Governance 29
+Indigenous Ocean Governance 39

-Pani Energy 23
+Checkfront 4

+British Columbia Investment Management Corporation 42

-A ppendix A
+Appendix A

-Fall 2019 Economic Roundtables 44
+Fall 2019 Economic Roundtables 4

-A ppendix B
+Appendix B

-Wordles 45
+Wordles 4